Bougainvillea Leaves: Problems Yours May Have

 Best Time To Prune Bougainvillea

-I’ve done many posts on bougainvillea pruning so I not going too in-depth on the subject here.
+I’ve done many posts on bougainvillea pruning, so I am not going too in-depth on the subject here.
 I’m including this short blurb on pruning because I’ve found that a great time to do it is when a lot of the leaves have fallen off and before all the new leaves have opened up.
 You can better see the structure of the plant prior without the dense foliage.

 I always wait until the colder months have passed and the nighttime temperatures have warmed to over 45F to prune.
 In Santa Babara, it was mid to late winter, and in Tucson late winter to early spring.